All Gathering Committee members are expected to serve on a subcommittee, with the occasional exception of the Recording Clerk.

 The Communications Subcommittee works with the Gathering Clerks and Conference Coordinator to help make sure that all monthly meetings in the region learn about the upcoming Gathering.
 Specific tasks include identifying Gathering Contacts/Ambassadors at meetings in the region, and promoting the Gathering at regional events such as quarterly meetings.

-The Recording clerk may be a member of any subcommittee, but his/her primary responsibility is to keep accurate minutes of the meetings of the committee of the whole.
+The Recording clerk may be a member of any subcommittee, but their primary responsibility is to keep accurate minutes of the meetings of the committee of the whole.

 Interested in joining the FGC Gathering Committee?
-Please complete our online form for volunteers.
+Fill out the form here!